Jefferson Land Association Historic District

 The Jefferson Land Association Historic District is a national historic district that is located in Bristol, Bucks County, Pennsylvania.

 It was added to the National Register of Historic Places in 1987.

 History and architectural features

 It encompasses eighty-one contributing buildings that are located within five blocks of a primarily residential area of Bristol.
 Built between 1917 and 1918, they are two-story, brick rowhouse dwellings with flat roofs.
 They are characterized by a one-story, unifying front porch for all houses in a block.
 The second floor has a projecting, three-sided bay and each dwelling has a two-story rear ell.
 This district also includes five commercial buildings that are situated at the end of rows.

-This district was added to the National Register of Historic Places in 1987.